farlee2121/DevEssentialsBlog/_posts/2020-10-02-Whats-Your-Duck.md

 Duck docs have been an invaluable tool for me to organize my thoughts.
 Communicating flushes out issues earlier and creates a persistent record for future collaboration or extension.

-There are certainly many viable alternatives: pair programming, inspections, walk throughs, design specs, actual rubber ducks, and more.
+There are certainly many viable alternatives: pair programming, inspections, walk-throughs, design specs, actual rubber ducks, and more.
 What's your duck?